Who We Are… What We Do… Who We Help

 What do we do?

 We build basic but sturdy houses for the poorest families in the outlying neighborhoods, or “colonias” of Tijuana, Mexico.
 When sufficient funds are available, we provide materials and plans for sanitary latrines.
-Although we are not currently working on latrines, we hope to do so in the near future.

 Why are we doing this work?